The Philadelphia Story (film): Plot

-Dexter is welcomed by Tracy's mother Margaret and teenage sister Dinah, much to Tracy's frustration.
+Dexter is welcomed by Tracy's mother Margaret and teenaged sister Dinah, much to Tracy's frustration.
 She soon discovers that Mike has admirable qualities and finds his book of short stories in the library.
-As the wedding nears, she finds herself torn among George, Dexter, and Mike.
+As the wedding nears, she finds herself torn between George, Dexter, and Mike.

-The night before the wedding, Tracy becomes drunk, kisses Mike and takes an innocent midnight swim with him.
+The night before the wedding, Tracy becomes drunk, kisses Mike, and takes an innocent midnight swim with him.
 When George observes Mike carrying Tracy into the house afterward, he assumes the worst.
 The next day, George tells her that he was shocked and feels entitled to an explanation before proceeding with the wedding.
 She admits to having no excuse and realizes that he does not really know her and has loved her as an idealized, perfect angel, so she cancels the engagement.

 Tracy realizes that the guests have arrived and are waiting for the wedding ceremony to begin.
 Mike quickly volunteers to marry her, but she graciously declines because she perceives that Liz is in love with him.
 Dexter then offers to remarry her, and she gladly accepts.

 Production

 "Everyone had enormous fun on the movie.
 The days and nights were sweltering that summer of 1940, but nobody cared.
 Cary got along very well with Kate Hepburn.
 She enjoyed him pushing her through a doorway in one scene (so she fell over backward) so much that she had him do it to her over and over again.
 There was a scene in which she had to throw Cary out the door of a house, bag and baggage, and she did it so vigorously he fell over and was bruised.
 As he stood up, looking rueful, Kate said, "That'll serve you right, Cary, for trying to be your own stuntman."

 — —Cameraman Joseph Ruttenberg, recalling The Philadelphia Story (1940).

 Broadway playwright Philip Barry wrote the play specifically for Hepburn, who financially supported the play and declined a salary in return for a percentage of the profits.
-Her costars were Joseph Cotten as Dexter Haven, Van Heflin as Mike Connor and Shirley Booth as Liz Imbrie.
+Her costars were Joseph Cotten as Dexter Haven, Van Heflin as Mike Connor, and Shirley Booth as Liz Imbrie.

 The original play, starring Hepburn, ran for 417 performances.

-Hepburn had hoped to create a film vehicle for herself that would erase the label of "box office poison" that she had acquired after a number of commercial failures (such as Bringing Up Baby).
+Hepburn had hoped to create a film vehicle for herself that would erase the label of "box-office poison" that she had acquired after a number of commercial failures (such as Bringing Up Baby).
 Howard Hughes purchased the film rights for the play and gave them to her.
-Hepburn then sold the rights to MGM's Louis B. Mayer for $250,000 and the power of final approval of the film's producer, director, screenwriter and cast.
+Hepburn then sold the rights to MGM's Louis B. Mayer for $250,000 and the power of final approval of the film's producer, director, screenwriter, and cast.